 Failures are rare.
 Do you know why? - Because most PhD candidates work incredibly hard on their dissertations and they manage to give outstanding presentations.
 You'll do that, too.
 Now, it's time for the tips!

-12 Brilliant Tips on How to Prepare for the Dissertation or Thesis Defense
+How to Prepare For The Dissertation Defense

 Attend Presentations by Other Candidates

 Give Yourself Enough Time to Prepare the Slides